 Plus Therapeutics to Present In-Person at the H.C.
 Wainwright 24th Annual Global Investment Conference

-AUSTIN, Texas, Sept.
-08, 2022 (GLOBE NEWSWIRE) -- Plus Therapeutics, Inc. PSTV, a clinical-stage pharmaceutical company developing innovative, targeted radiotherapeutics for rare and difficult-to-treat cancers, announced today that Marc Hedrick, M.D., President and Chief Executive Officer, will present in-person at the H.C.
+/EIN News/ -- AUSTIN, Texas, Sept.
+08, 2022 (GLOBE NEWSWIRE) -- Plus Therapeutics, Inc. (Nasdaq: PSTV), a clinical-stage pharmaceutical company developing innovative, targeted radiotherapeutics for rare and difficult-to-treat cancers, announced today that Marc Hedrick, M.D., President and Chief Executive Officer, will present in-person at the H.C.
 Wainwright 24th Annual Global Investment Conference on Wednesday, September 14, 2022, at 2:00 p.m.
 ET, and host investor meetings.
 The conference is being held at the Lotte New York Palace Hotel in New York City.

 Investors interested in arranging an in-person meeting with the Company’s management during the conference should contact the H.C.
 Wainwright conference coordinator.
 An archived replay of the presentation will be available under the Events tab of the Plus Therapeutics website at www.plustherapeutics.com for 90 days following the event.